Robinlovelace/gisruk-rmd/README.md

 rmarkdown::render("example-paper.Rmd")
 ```

-You can also press Ctrl+Shift+K in RStudio, which should result in see
+You can also press Ctrl+Shift+K in RStudio, which should result in
-something looking like this:
+something like this:

 <img src="output.png" width="100%" />